-A qualified disaster distribution is any distribution you received from an eligible retirement plan if all of the following conditions apply.
+Qualified 2017 disaster distribution.
+A qualified 2017 disaster distribution is any distribution you received from an eligible retirement plan if all of the following conditions apply.

 - 1. The distribution was made: - a.
 After August 22, 2017, and before January 1, 2019, for Hurricane Harvey or Tropical Storm Harvey. - b.
 After September 3, 2017, and before January 1, 2019, for Hurricane Irma. - c.
-After September 15, 2017, and before January 1, 2019, for Hurricane Maria. - d.
-After October 7, 2017, and before January 1, 2019, for the California wildfire disasters. - Your main home was located in a disaster area listed below on the date or any date in the period shown for that area.
+After September 15, 2017, and before January 1, 2019, for Hurricane Maria.

-- August 23, 2017, for the Hurricane Harvey disaster area.
-For this purpose, the Hurricane Harvey disaster area includes the states of Texas and Louisiana. - b.
+- d.
+After October 7, 2017, and before January 1, 2019, for the California wildfire disasters. - 2.
+Your main home was located in a disaster area listed below on the date or any date in the period shown for that area. - a.
+August 23, 2017, for the Hurricane Harvey and Tropical Storm Harvey disaster area.
+For this purpose, that area includes the states of Texas and Louisiana. - b.
 September 4, 2017, for the Hurricane Irma disaster area.
-For this purpose, the Hurricane Irma disaster area includes the U.S. Virgin Islands, Puerto Rico, and the states of Georgia, Florida, and South Carolina. - September 16, 2017, for the Hurricane Maria disaster area.
-For this purpose, the Hurricane Maria disaster area includes Puerto Rico and the U.S. Virgin Islands. - d.
+For this purpose, that area includes the states of Florida, Georgia, and South Carolina; the territories of Puerto Rico and the U.S. Virgin Islands; and the Seminole Tribe of Florida. - c.
+September 16, 2017, for the Hurricane Maria disaster area.
+For this purpose, that area includes the territories of Puerto Rico and the U.S. Virgin Islands. - d.
 October 8, 2017, to December 31, 2017, for the California wildfire disaster area.
-For this purpose, the California wildfire disaster area includes the state of California. - 3.
-You sustained an economic loss because of Hurricane Harvey or Tropical Storm Harvey, Hurricane Irma, Hurricane Maria, or the California wildfires.
+For this purpose, that area includes the state of California. - 3.
+You sustained an economic loss because of the disaster(s) in (2) above.

-If (1) through (3) above apply, you can generally designate any distribution (including a periodic payment or a required minimum distribution) from an eligible retirement plan as a qualified disaster distribution, regardless of whether the distribution was made on account of Hurricane Harvey or Tropical Storm Harvey, Hurricane Irma, Hurricane Maria, or the California wildfires.
-Qualified 2017 disaster distributions are permitted without regard to your need or the actual amount of your economic loss, described later.
+If (1) through (3) above apply, you could generally designate any distribution (including a periodic payment or a required minimum distribution) from an eligible retirement plan as a qualified 2017 disaster distribution, regardless of whether the distribution was made on account of Hurricane Harvey, Tropical Storm Harvey, Hurricane Irma, Hurricane Maria, or the 2017 California wildfires.
+Qualified 2017 disaster distributions were permitted without regard to your need or the actual amount of your economic loss, described, later.